Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-2_Communication-with-Ourselves_Marshall-Rosenberg_transcript.md

 (25:23)
 In other words, I tell them that all of the thinking that makes us angry, depressed, guilt or shame is a tragic expression of an unmet need. **To really learn from this mistake, without losing self respect, we need to mourn but to mourn without blaming.**

-This is a very important difference in nonviolent communication, the difference between morning and blaming ourselves.
+This is a very important difference in Nonviolent Communication, the difference between morning and blaming ourselves.
 Morning requires that we be connected to our need that wasn't met by our behavior.
 When we're connected to that, we might feel sadness, frustration.
 These are quite different feelings in terms of their effect on our spirit and on our bodies, than how we feel when we blame ourselves and feel the depression, guilt, shame.

 ### Unmet Needs and Self-Compassion